projectceladon/celadon-documentation/source/getting-started/on-vm.rst

 without limitations.

-Refer to this `article <https://01.org/sites/default/files/downloads/igvt-g/gvtflyer.pdf>`_ for introduction on Intel Graphics Virtualization Technology.
+Refer to this `article <https://01.org/sites/default/files/downloads/igvt-g/gvtflyer.pdf>`_ for an introduction to Intel Graphics Virtualization Technology.

 Prepare the host environment
 ****************************